 The validation of computer systems should enable both the manufacturing authorization holder, and competent authority, to have a high level of confidence in the integrity of both the processes executed within the controlling computer system(s) and in those processes controlled by and/or linked to the computer system(s).

-For proprietary systems, where the supplier will have completed the development lifecycle independently then, depending on the nature of the intended application, the manufacturing authorisation holder/ purchaser may need to assess the development/ validation evidence for the product at the supplier.
+For proprietary systems, where the supplier will have completed the development life-cycle independently then, depending on the nature of the intended application, the manufacturing authorization holder/ purchaser may need to assess the development/ validation evidence for the product at the supplier.
 (See also clauses 1, 2 and 6 below.)(Computer Validation)

 2.1 It is essential that there is the closest co-operation between key personnel, such as users, system administrators, quality assurance and technical staff (both in-house and outsourced) involved with the development, validation, management and use of computer systems.
 Persons performing such roles should have appropriate and documented qualifications, training, technical expertise, responsibilities and experience to carry out their assigned duties.
 Computer Validation templates.
 (27).

-3.2 For the validation of bespoke or significantly customised computerised systems there should be a process in place that assures the formal assessment and reporting of quality and performance measures for all the life-cycle stages of software and system development, its implementation, qualification and acceptance, operation, modification, re-qualification, maintenance, on-going support and retirement.
-(With regards to customised systems, the above described controls are required for customisation aspects and their impacts on the whole system)(Computer Validation).
+3.2 For the validation of bespoke or significantly customized computerized systems there should be a process in place that assures the formal assessment and reporting of quality and performance measures for all the life-cycle stages of software and system development, its implementation, qualification and acceptance, operation, modification, re-qualification, maintenance, on-going support and retirement.
+(With regards to customized systems, the above described controls are required for customization aspects and their impacts on the whole system)(Computer Validation).
 Computer Qualification Annex 11.
 (18)

 3.4 Computer validation documentation should include change control and error log records generated during the validation process.